-Share Draft Official Plan Amendment on Facebook
+Share Official Plan Amendment on Facebook

-Share Draft Official Plan Amendment on Linkedin
+Share Official Plan Amendment on Linkedin

-Email Draft Official Plan Amendment link
+Email Official Plan Amendment link

 We recently reached out to the community to learn about what taller buildings in the Downtown area would mean to you, how tall is too tall, and what standards and considerations need to be part of making the decision on where to build taller residential, office and mixed-use buildings in the Downtown.